grafana/grafana/docs/sources/datasources/elasticsearch/configure-elasticsearch-data-source.md

 - **Skip TLS verify** - Toggle on to bypass TLS certificate validation.

-- **Forward OAuth identity** - Forward the OAuth access token (and also the OIDC ID token if available) of the user querying the data source.
+- **Forward OAuth identity** - Forward the OAuth access token (and the OIDC ID token if available) of the user querying the data source.

 ### Custom HTTP headers